 - Flood risk

-More information about the structure of the track Hydraulic Engineering and its course structure can be found in the Prospectus MSc Hydraulic Engineering (of the MSc Civil Engineering of TU Delft).
+More information about the structure of the track Hydraulic Engineering and its course structure can be found in the Brochure MSc Hydraulic Engineering (of the MSc Civil Engineering of TU Delft).
 The guide also aims to assist the student with his/her choice out of the different track specializations, and hence also with the subjects corresponding to these specializations.
 Furthermore, the guide contains some important information regarding the graduation procedure.

 Additional information is available for students which are interested in the track Hydraulic Engineering but having another background than the BSc Civil Engineering from TU Delft or University Twente, i.e. for Graduates HBO Civil Engineering, for Dutch speaking students with an academic BSc diploma other than BSc Civil Engineering and for Foreign Students.